-If the results are left unchanged, Buttigieg, the former mayor of South Bend, Indiana, would be the winner of the Iowa caucuses with 14 delegates, according to the Iowa Democratic Party.
-Sanders will receive 12, Massachusetts Sen. Elizabeth Warren will get eight, former Vice President Joe Biden will receive six, and Minnesota Sen. Amy Klobuchar will get one.
+If there are no significant changes during a recanvass or recount, Buttigieg would be the winner of the Iowa caucuses.
+According to the Iowa Democratic Party, he will claim 14 delegates.
+Vermont Sen. Bernie Sanders will receive 12, Massachusetts Sen. Elizabeth Warren will get eight, former Vice President Joe Biden will receive six and Minnesota Sen. Amy Klobuchar will get one.

 The chaos around Iowa has allowed both Buttigieg and Sanders to claim victory, with the Vermont senator pointing to the “popular vote” and Buttigieg pointing to the delegate lead.